 board.
 V1.5s have the circuit on the main board.

 Connect TPS SIG to ground with a 1k resistor.

 *** Leave D6 out of the relay #2 circuit used for the main relay if using a V1.1 board.
-V1.5s do not
+V1.5s do not need to remove D6.

 *** Use an 18k Ohm resistor in series with VR+ input.